Do you ever wish you could have more self-discipline?

 Rebels resist all expectations, outer and inner alike.

-After reading the book I’ve worked out that I am a Questioner.
+After reading the book I’ve worked out, without a doubt, that I am a Questioner.

-Each of the four tendencies have their own way of linking with habit formation and self-discipline.
+Each of the four tendencies has its own way of linking with habit formation and self-discipline.
 Knowing how you tick is an important step in forming new habits that will in turn increase your levels of self-discipline.

 Know your best time to be productive

 Working from home has taught me that my best time for writing is first thing in the morning.
 It’s when my mind is most alert, creative, and full of ideas.
 It’s also when I have the most energy.

 I’ve discovered I can power on from 6 a.m. till about 2 p.m. (as long as I eat several healthy snacks during that time).

 Since I’ve never really regarded myself as a morning person, this discovery came as quite a surprise.
 In saying that another habit – having the responsibility of a cat who wants to be fed early (4.30 anyone!) has made getting out of bed early much easier for me.
 My responsibility to him drives me to get up.

 Between 2 – 5 pm, I’m not as productive.
 My energy levels dipped during this time.
 This period of time is often best reserved for lunch (from 2 – 3 p.m.), admin work, and getting chores done around the house.
 I’ve also found that eating later in the day means I am less likely to have a big meal for dinner.

 After that I can sometimes go back to work from 5 onwards and power on for another couple of hours.
 I certainly don’t do this every day but if I am feeling energetic, I make the most of it and go back to work.